 The ancient myths say that it is the son’s duty to serve his parents both when they are alive and after they have passed away by performing the Shradh to liberate the departed souls.
 The Garuda Purana, Vayu Purana, Agni Purana, Matsya Purana, and Markandeya Purana all mention the importance of these rites.

 Tharpana is used to make one-of-a-kind offerings to the souls of Mahalaya Amavasya pooja.
 Tharpana is uncooked rice, black sesame seeds mixed with water and this is left by calling upon the ancestors along with their nakshatra.
 This is a rite performed by men who have lost their fathers.
-Animals and birds such as the crow are allowed access to the food offerings in the belief that our ancestors appear in various ways and partake of the offerings.
+Animals and birds such as the crow are allowed access to the offerings of food with the belief that our ancestors appear in various forms and partake the offerings.

 - One must do tarpan on this day would help you get rid of your bad karma.